 Portraits of Resilience

-During a pivotal moment in our history, we find ourselves continuing to grapple with our perceptions of migration and the refugee crisis, with considerations for the role that race, national origin, and class play in impacting who we extend empathy and humanity to and how.
-In times of uncertainty and overwhelming tragedy, we reflect on the most urgent issues of our time and seek to pave a way forward while confronting our past and present.
-We risk forgetting why some people feel compelled to seek safety and the chance to rebuild their resilience far from home.
+During a pivotal moment in our history, we find ourselves continuing to grapple with our perceptions of migration and the refugee crisis, with considerations for the role that race, national origin, and socio-economic status play in impacting to whom we extend empathy and humanity.
+In times of uncertainty and overwhelming tragedy, we reflect on the most urgent issues and seek to pave a way forward while confronting our past and present.
+We risk forgetting why some people feel compelled to seek safety and the chance to rebuild their lives, and resilience far from home.

 Survivors are the strongest and most effective voice in the campaign to abolish torture.